virantha/one_resume/README.rst

 Writing Templates for Word Resumés
 ----------------------------------
-Word templates are created as just a regular ``.docx`` file (Note, please make sure you do *not* use Word 97 .doc format).
-Here's some simple content you might type into a word document.
-You can format it however you want (bullets/styles/bold/underlines/etc) as long as you don't use tables.
+Word templates are just regular ``.docx`` files.
+Please note that you cannot use the old Word 97 ``.doc`` format.
+You can format it however you want, including bullets and styles.
+However, tables are *not* supported at this time.
+Here's some simple content you might type into a word document to generate a resume from the above YAML:

 ::